eridien/vscode-definition-stack/README.md

 ### Overview

 Definition Stack is a unique vscode extension.
 It is a tool for reading Javascript and Typescript code, especially unfamiliar code.
-The complete source code of definitions and references are shown in a stack for fast review.
+The source code of definitions and references are shown in a stack for fast review.
 Functions appear in isolation in blocks.

 This is a screenshot with a source file on the left and the stack on the right.